soulfind-dev/soulfind/README.md

 Soulfind stores all its configuration in a SQLite database.
-On startup, Soulfind will look for the file `soulfind.db` by default, unless provided a different path with the `--database` flag.
+On startup, Soulfind will look for the file `soulfind.db` by default, unless provided a different path as a `--database` argument.

 The default config values are: